CSCI305/csci305-ml-lab/README.md

 Save the final version of your program as `[lastname]_[firstname].ml_lab.ml` Type your lab questions in plain text as `[lastname]_[firstname].ml_lab.questions.txt`.
 Include your name in the text file.

 Submit your files to the ML Lab dropbox folder on BrightSpace.
 Do not archive your files but instead use two attachments.
 Submit your files before the due date as late submissions will not be accepted.

+# Grading

+Total Assignment Points: 100, Total Grade Points: 7.5

+The rubric for this assignment is as follows:
+* 5 points each for questions 1 - 16
+  - Questions 1, 6, 8, 10, and 11 will be graded all or nothing
+  - Questions 11 - 16, will be given full credit for reasonable answers
+  - The remaining questions will be graded with partial credit
+* 10 points for working code, with no errors
+* 10 points for documented code